Omenranr/rag-video/README.md

 ---

-# Slide 2: Our Vision
+# 2: The Vision

-## 💡 What If Video Editing Was As Simple As Talking?
+## What If Video Editing Was As Simple As Talking?

 **Instead of:**
 ```